josehoras/josehoras.github.io/_posts/2019-03-11-tensorflow-with-gpu-using-docker-and-pycharm.md

 `~$ docker pull tensorflow/tensorflow:latest-gpu-py3`

-Now that we have the Tensorflow image and the Docker wrapper for CUDA 9.0, we will create another, personalized, image to run our program.
+Now that we have the TensorFlow image and the Docker wrapper for CUDA 9.0, we will create another, personalized, image to run our program.

 ## Create a new image for your program with a Dockerfile
 This process is described [here](https://docs.docker.com/get-started/part2/).
 I will summarize it in four steps: